 It’s also the best area if you’re looking for nightlife.

 South of Santorini

-The south of Santorini hides some beautiful secrets that are well worth a visit: the Red beach, the Megalochori ruins and an unforgettable sunset.
+The south of Santorini hides some beauty secrets that are well worth a visit: the Red beach, the Megalochori ruins, and an unforgettable sunset.

 Akrotiri is the name of the archaeological site that gives the name to this little town in the south of Santorini.
 The most famous tourist attraction in the south of the island is the Red Beach, the most beautiful beach in Santorini.

 Megalochori is a lovely little town, really picturesque, where you can get an authentic experience meeting locals and escaping the hustle and bustle from the north of the town.

 Where to stay by the beach in Santorini